-The Center for Rural Community and Economic Development is pleased to announce a call for research project proposals for the 2012-2013 academic year.
+The Center for Rural Community and Economic Development is seeking project proposals for the 2014-2015 academic year.
 The projects are designed to enable faculty and students to apply their knowledge and expertise while addressing needs of the community and organizations.
 Proposals will be accepted from NMU faculty or a student(s) under the supervision of an NMU faculty member.
 The Center will award the two NMU research projects up to $3000 in financial support for their research.

 The Center for Rural Community and Economic Development at Northern Michigan University combines research, public service, education and training to enhance economic development and improve the quality of life in the Upper Peninsula and its surrounding region.

 Proposals that have a community partner will receive preference.

 How to apply

 To apply, applicants must submit a proposal (not to exceed 4 pages, double-spaced, with 11 point font) that addresses the following: